janesh-kiddev/janesh/README.md

 💡I would like to collaborate on projects
 🕸️A coffee coder
-👤I'm currently a computer science major with Business systems
+👤I'm currently a computer science major with Business systems 👾can be found in discord or in front of computer

 # 💻 Tech Stack: